 3. Roulé Lard et Fromage from Les Halles Boulangerie & Patisserie in Epcot

 C’est délicieux!
 Early birds flock to the authentic French treats at this tucked away Epcot eatery.
 There are killer sandwiches, croissants, pastries, parfaits…the list goes on and on!
+The Roulé Lard et Fromage from Les Halles is to die for with its warm, buttery roll and bits of bacon and melty cheese inside.

 Just try to get in before 10 AM as this rather smallish cafe gets a very long line quickly that tends to stay long throughout the day!
 You can check out our full Roulé Lard et Fromage review here.